EverwareSW/laravel-fortify-sanctum/README.md

 First, Fortifys `/login` and `/two-factor-challenge` routes now also require a 'device_name' field, so make sure you add this to your post requests.
 We suggest something like: `{ email, password, device_name: window.navigator.userAgent }` in the browser or ```{ email, password, device_name: `${Device.deviceName} (${Device.modelName})` }``` using Expo Device (React Native).
 ## Token response, two factor & temp session
-When you make a successful request to the Fortify login route, you will receive Fortifys original JSON response (e.g. `{two_factor: false}`).
+When you make a successful request to the Fortify login route, you will receive Fortifys original response.
-If the users 2fa is disabled, thus successfully logging in, you will also receive an 'Auth-Token' HTTP header containing the newly generated Sanctum access token.
+If the users 2fa is disabled, thus successfully logging in, the newly generated Sanctum access token is added to an 'Auth-Token' HTTP response header.
+And if it's a JSON response, you will also receive the token in the response body; e.g. `{two_factor: false, auth_token: 'thetoken'}`.
-When making use of **StartTemporarySessionMiddleware**; if the users 2fa is enabled, you will receive a 'Temporary-Session-ID' HTTP header (instead of Set-Cookie) along with the response data `{two_factor: true}`.
+When making use of **StartTemporarySessionMiddleware**; if the users 2fa is enabled, you will receive a 'Temporary-Session-ID' HTTP header (instead of Set-Cookie) along with the response data `{two_factor: true}` (when expecting a JSON response).
 You can then make a post request containing the users OTP 'code' and the new 'device_name' field (see above) to `/two-factor-challenge` with this session id value in a 'Temporary-Session-ID' HTTP header.
 Note that the session id is regenerated on every request, so if for example the request to `/two-factor-challenge` fails in any way (e.g. 422 validation), that response will contain a new 'Temporary-Session-ID' HTTP header which you will need use in the next request (the old id is now obsolete).